 What are the limits for sending Interac e-Transfers?

 Limits for sending an Interac e-Transfer may vary by account type.
-The maximum that may be sent from an account $10,000 per day.

 What are the limits for receiving Interac e-Transfers?